ninjaaron/replacing-bash-scripting-with-python/README.rst

 files and will go from there to other streams you might want to work with.

 One handy thing in the shell is that you never really need file handles.
-The file name is typically all you have to type to loop over lines in a file would be something like:
+All you have to type to loop over lines in a file would be something like:

 .. code:: Bash